 The information collected as part of measurement-based care will be a part of your health record and will be used by your clinician to inform your care.
 Your information may also be used in anonymised and aggregated form to assess the quality and effectiveness of our services across the organization.
 If you have any concerns about completing the surveys, please discuss them with your clinician.

 Payment is due at the time of the appointment.
 We will automatically charge the credit card number you provide to us once the session has concluded.
-Our fees listed below are subject to change with 30 days written notice.
+Please note that we update our fees at the start of each year and as needed in line with growing business and team costs.
+Our fees listed below are subject to change with 30 days written notice at any time.

 Individual Therapy: $190 / session